Sam Dyson: Controversies

+Domestic violence lawsuit

 On November 26, 2019, Dyson was accused of domestic violence by an ex-girlfriend, prompting an investigation by Major League Baseball.
 The alleged victim, Alexis Blackburn, said in two lengthy Instagram posts that Dyson had bullied her and was violent towards both her and her cat during the time they were a couple.
 On March 5, 2021, MLB suspended Dyson the entire 2021 season as a violation of the league's personal conduct policy.

 On December 29, 2021, Blackburn accused Dyson of rape, battery, and infliction of emotional distress.
 In the complaint, Blackburn alleged that Dyson pointed a loaded gun at her in February 2017 and raped her two years later.
-The filing also accused Dyson of emotional distress towards Blackburn and stated that he frequently used racial slurs when referring to other MLB players.
+The filing also accused Dyson of emotional distress towards Blackburn and stated that he frequently used racial slurs when referring to other MLB players, calling Black players "niggers" and Latino players "poor Mexicans".